 What is essential when you learn how to poop when constipated on the toilet?

-Also, to gently strain the rectum and push when the stool is ready to evacuate. [back to top]
+Also, gently squeeze the rectum and push when the stool is ready to evacuate. [back to top]

 - Best Position to Poop In When Constipated